 Marc is the co-principal investigator of NORC’s independent evaluation of the Oakland Promise, a cradle to career program that includes four component programs: Brilliant Baby, Kindergarten to College, College Access, and College Completion.
 This evaluation includes mixed-method approaches to evaluating each individual component of the Promise, and the compounding effects of the Promise as a whole.
 It includes a longitudinal, randomized controlled trial examining the impact of Brilliant Baby, a college savings account (CSA) and financial coaching intervention for Medicaid-eligible families with infants, on children and parents.

-Hernandez also works closely with foundations, such as the Kenneth Rainin Foundation in Oakland, CA, to help inform early childhood grant-making decisions informed by the latest developmental, education, and learning science, as well as local parent and community needs.
-Through these collaborations, Hernandez and his team have conducted literature reviews, household surveys/interviews, and stakeholder engagements.
+Marc also works closely with foundations, such as the Kenneth Rainin Foundation in Oakland, CA, to help inform early childhood grant-making decisions informed by the latest developmental, education, and learning science, as well as local parent and community needs.
+Through these collaborations, Marc and his team have conducted literature reviews, household surveys/interviews, and stakeholder engagements.
 He has also helped lead evaluations of foundation-funded programs, such as the randomized controlled trial evaluation of the SEEDS of Early Learning professional development program.